 Your debt-to-income ratio is an important factor in your home loan application, whether you are applying for a VA loan or another type of loan.
 The debt-to-income ratio looks at how much money you have coming in and compares it to how much money you have going out in payments.Student loans are a huge chunk of debt for most people, and since student loan payments are usually fairly large, they can be a big factor in a home loan application.
-They also make it harder to save up for a down payment and closing costs.Having student loans is not enough to automatically make you unable to get a home loan.
+They also make it harder to save up for a down payment and closing costs.And so, can you get a VA loan with student loans?Having student loans is not enough to automatically make you unable to get a home loan.
 However, missing payments or defaulting on your loans can harm your chances of obtaining a mortgage.

 Lowering Your Debt-to-Income Ratio

 Most mortgage lenders will require you to have a debt-to-income ratio below 30 percent, sometimes up to 36 percent.
 If your student loans are interfering with that, you can look into lowering the amount you have left to pay off, refinance or consolidate your loans to lower your monthly payments or enroll in an income-based repayment plan.
 Those allow you to lower your payments to be aligned with your income level.
 They can lower your payments down to 10 to 15 percent of your monthly income.